Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 #### Network Assessments

-* Assessments: Network configuration analysis to check forports reachable from outside the VPC
+* Assessments: Network configuration analysis to check for ports reachable from outside the VPC
 * If the Inspector Agent is installed on your EC2 instances, the assessment also finds processes reachable on port
 * Price based on the number of instance assessments